telerik/xaml-docs/controls/radfiledialogs/radopenfolderdialog.md

 #### __Figure 2: Multiple selection__
 ![](images/radopenfolderdialog-02.png)

-## Working with the selected folders
+## Working with the Selected Folders

 You can get the paths of the selected folders via the __FileName__ and __FileNames__ properties.
 Note that the properties are empty until the DialogResult is valid.
 When you open folder(s) the properties will return the corresponding directory paths.